Nerve injury in the hand and wrist

-A strange and potentially devastating problem is a partial nerve injury causing pain, stiffness, swelling and skin changes know as chronic regional pain syndrome.
+Partial nerve injury can cause pain, stiffness, swelling and skin changes, know as chronic regional pain syndrome.
 This syndrome can occur without nerve injury and also after trivial trauma.
-Early identification and treatment can prevent permanent loss of function.